Cakes / Chocolate / Recipe

 2. Now, in a large heatproof mixing bowl, whisk together the granulated sugar, all-purpose flour, cocoa powder, baking powder, baking soda, and salt.
 Crack in the egg, spoon in the sour cream, and pour in the oil and the vanilla.
 Mix with a wooden spoon or silicon spatula (which I prefer) just until smooth and combined.
 Pour in the boiling water, and slowly mix starting from the center working your way out– this makes it easier to mix without the splattering.
 The batter will be runny, but fear not, this is normal.

 3. Divide the batter evenly among the lined cups, using a spatula to help you scrape the bowl, filling each lined cup with 3 tablespoons of batter, about halfway full.
-(Kamran Note: I use a 1 ½ ounce ice cream scoop for this, which makes things a little easier when it comes to filling).

 4. Bake for 15-19 minutes, rotating the pans halfway through, until a cake tester or a wooden toothpick inserted into the center of each cupcake comes out clean.

 Transfer cupcakes in pans to wire racks for about 10-minutes until the tins are cool to the touch.
 Once the tins are cool, remove the cupcakes from the pans, and transfer to the wire racks.
-Let the cupcakes cool completely before frosting (about 1 hour).
+Let the cupcakes cool completely before frosting, about 1 hour.

 Make the chocolate frosting and frost the cupcakes: